 The shift toward AI in financial services has improved speed and efficiency, yet it has also created a new challenge.
 Many AI systems provide results without clear reasons.

 Banks need systems that support AI for regulatory compliance and provide a reliable AI audit trail.
 When a decision can be traced step by step, compliance teams can respond to investigations with confidence.
-Without this structure, even accurate models may fail internal reviews.
+Accurate models that can't be explained still fail internal reviews, because regulators don't evaluate performance in isolation.
+They evaluate control.

 Transparency also improves daily operations.
 AI transparency helps risk teams connect automated outputs with business policies.
 It supports AI governance by turning model behaviour into visible evidence.
 This approach strengthens AI model governance and reduces uncertainty between technical and non technical teams.